katakampranav/Hospital-Appointment-Scheduler-using-Alexa/README.md

 5.	**Account Creation**: Once the email is verified, the skill will create a unique patient ID for the new patient.
 The patient can use this ID for future logins.

+6.	**Storing the Information**: The details of the patient are successfully stored in the DynamoDB in the form of table.

-6.	**Doctor Availability Checking**: New patients can inquire about doctor availability based on their preferred specialization, date, and time.
+7.	**Doctor Availability Checking**: New patients can inquire about doctor availability based on their preferred specialization, date, and time.

-7.	**Appointment Booking**: After selecting a suitable doctor and appointment slot, the patient can proceed to book the appointment.
+8.	**Appointment Booking**: After selecting a suitable doctor and appointment slot, the patient can proceed to book the appointment.
 Alexa will confirm the booking and send a confirmation email to the patient.

 ![mainimg1](https://github.com/katakampranav/Hospital-Appointment-Scheduler-using-Alexa/assets/133202118/e12fbd32-e859-4e52-9d99-f1a66c394efc)